jerry871002/jodel-like-app/README.md

 Run `docker-compose up --build` to build and start the services.

 After the starting process, you can visit the main page http://127.0.0.1:7800/.
-However, usually at the first start, `ui` service will throw error since `api` service isn't ready yet, if this happens, just restart the application using `docker-compose restart`.
+However, sometimes at the first start `ui` service will throw error since `api` service isn't ready yet, if this happens, just restart the application using `docker-compose restart`.

 ### `minikube` setup